wankai/flask-geolocation/README.md

 # Flask-Geolocation
-Flask-Geolocation aims to help get geolocation informaton for Flask app
+Flask-Geolocation aims to help get geolocation informaton for Flask app.
+It only supports Maxmind IP Database now.

 # Installation
 install the extension with pip